Physics

 Body Type

 The Body Type defines how the object will behave in the simulation, in other words, how the physics engine treats the object during simulation.
-There are two types of behaviour: dynamic and kinematic.
+There are two types of behavior: dynamic and static.

-• Dynamic: a dynamic body is fully controlled by the physics engine, and is affected by gravity, collisions, and moves only based on physical forces and contacts.
+- Dynamic: a dynamic body is fully controlled by the physics engine and is affected by gravity and collisions.
+It moves only based on physical forces and contacts.

 Use it for